Cantera/cantera/doc/sphinx/reference/thermo/phase-thermo.md

 the C++ classes which implement these models.
 This API documentation may also provide references or a mathematical description of the model.

+Cantera has a wide variety of models for bulk phases.
+Special attention has been paid to the performance of the ideal gas phase implementation, which is widely used in combustion applications.
+Non-ideal liquid phase thermodynamic models are provided for use in electrochemical and battery applications.
+These models include a Pitzer implementation for brine solutions and a Margules excess Gibbs free energy implementation for molten salts.

 ## Models for Gaseous Mixtures